Mobility | DisabiliTEA | Inclusion

 Some Ideas

-4. Physical access to food and a freezer.
+- Physical access to food and a freezer.
 Wheelchair-using Clones and Clones with mobility disabilities may have more difficulty accessing the ‘board’ portion of Room and Board.
 Consider the placement of house fruit, vegetables, milk and non-dairy alternatives, leftovers, bread bins (and the bins themselves), cereal, condiments, and the whole industrial-grade restaurant-style kitchen area, laid out over several rooms, which makes cooking such a feat that some disabled Clones opt out of cooking altogether, if not already nearly-impossible in this setting.
+Additionally, hospital beds are designed to create ideal healing environments for patients and seniors, providing crucial support and accessibility for those with mobility issues.

 Created by Sydney Wyma (Original Co-Facilitator of DisabiliTEA) in Spring ’19